Ranking every centre-back Man Utd have signed since Jaap Stam left

 He won the Sir Matt Busby Player of the Year award in 2004-05 but angered fans by trying to force a move to rivals Liverpool in 2007.

-The Argentine was also a bit of a shithouse but met his match when he tried to stand up to Roy Keane and got knocked unconscious.
+The former Argentina international was also a bit of a shithouse but met his match when he tried to stand up to Roy Keane and got knocked unconscious.

 “We lost a game and I went in the dressing room first and Roy Keane was second.
 I liked to go first after the game; I didn’t want to speak to anyone as we lost,” Heinze told Pura Quimica in 2017.